 It's Kota Kinabalu's iconic beach, as much a part of the local lore as Bondi Beach is to Sydney or Copacabana is to Rio de Janeiro.

-Tanjung Aru (Malay for “Casuarina Beach”) can be found just four miles south of the Sabah capital in Malaysia: a 1.3-mile stretch of coarse sand facing the west where locals can be found gathering for picnics, beach games and posing for sunset selfies.
+Tanjung Aru (Malay for “Casuarina Beach”) can be found just four miles south of the Sabah capital in Malaysia: a 1.3-mile stretch of coarse sand facing the west where locals can be found gathering for picnics and posing for sunset selfies.

 Tanjung Aru's Lay of the Land

 The beach's proximity to the Kota Kinabalu International Airport might detract somewhat from Tanjung Aru's romance, but don't worry, much of the action takes place at the beach's furthest remove from the runway.

 Starting at its northernmost point (where the Shangri-La Tanjung Aru stands) the beach curves gently in a general southward direction for about half a mile: this stretch known as First Beach is Tanjung Aru's most popular area, containing its best hotels, hawker stalls selling top-flight Malaysian street food, and clumps of locals enjoying typical beach sports like frisbee, football and skimboarding.

 After First Beach stands the Prince Philip Park, built in the 1960s and looking a little run-down.
 The shady trees have some interesting, Borneo-only residents hiding within, including blue nape parrots and oriental pied hornbills; many locals like to settle down to a picnic at this spot.

 Past the Prince Philip Park you'll find Second and Third Beaches, not as popular considering their uncomfortably close distance to the airport runway but still popular among locals as a site for tai chi, beach sports and fishing.